fleschutz/my-backups/README.md

 🪂 Recover your Data
 ---------------------
+1. Select the correct(!) backup disk.
+2. Read the docs in case the disk is damaged.
-1. Connect the correct(!) backup disk to the computer and open the top folder **📁my-backups** and then e.g. **📁Backup_of_Downloads**.
+3. Connect the disk with the computer and open the top folder **📁my-backups** and then e.g. **📁Backup_of_Downloads**.
-2. Copy (not move!) the missing or corrupted files & folders back to the computer.
+4. Copy (not move!) the missing or corrupted files & folders back to the computer.
-3. Disconnect the backup disk and store it in a safe place again.
+5. Disconnect the backup disk and store it in a safe place again.

 ⚠️ Notes
 ---------
-* Read the [docs](docs) if you have questions or if the backup disk is damaged.
+* Read the [docs](docs) if you have questions.
 * The first time it's always a full backup (slow for big data), but next time only differences are copied (way way faster).
 * We strongly recommend to follow at least the **3-2-1 rule** of backups: Keep **3** copies of any important file (1 primary and 2 backups).
 Keep the files on **2** different media types to protect against different types of hazards.
 Store **1** copy offsite (e.g., outside your home or business facility).
 * Keep at least one backup offline to protect against ransomware attacks.